forrestthewoods/lib_fts/readme.md

 #### Why C++ and not C?
 Because "proper" open source C code is full of gross macros and defines.
 I'd rather write simple code in a C++ namespace and call it a day.

 My opinion is that portability can be achieved in two ways.
-One, include a dozen defines and macros to let users turn knobs on or off in a million permutations.
+One, include a dozen defines and macros to let users turn knobs on or off resulting in a million permutations.
 Two, provide the simplest possible implementation that can be trivially modified by users to meet their specific needs.
-I prefer the second.
+I prefer writing and using the second.

 There are also cases where user modification is to be expected.
-For example a string processing algorithm or 3d math.
-Users can and should use their own existing string and vector/matrix libraries.
+For example a string processing algorithm or any 3d math.
+Users can and should use their existing string and vector/matrix libraries.
 In such cases I prefer to provide basic implementations that can be easily modified by users to fit the mold of their project.
-I believe that to be better than crufty, hard to read macro schemes.
+I believe that to be better than crufty, inscrutible macro schemes.

 #### Is C++11 used?
+Core libs linked on this page are written in C++ but very near to C.

 Test code is full of C++11, STL, and all kinds of icky things.
-Library C++ files are written very near to C.
+Tread with caution!

+Files in code/util are fully independent but not significant enough to warrant root status.
+They may be C++ oriented and may use C++11/14 features.